 While therapy can be hard work, I aim to work collaboratively with you, to respectfully challenge you, and to assist you on a path toward personal growth and positive change.
 In therapy, I also integrate mindfulness practice, and utilize a cognitive behavioral (CBT) approach with a focus on relationship building, skill instruction, and goal-directed behavioral change.

-I have also pursued training in perinatal mental health through Postpartum Support International, and I am passionate about supporting women on the often-challenging journey of transitioning to motherhood.
+In addition, I have pursued training in perinatal mental health through Postpartum Support International, and I am passionate about supporting women on the often-challenging journey of transitioning to motherhood.
 I offer a small weekly support group for new moms or individual sessions.

 Mark Hrastar, LMHC